 The Tampa Riverwalk is a scenic exploration of the downtown waterfront and connects many of the city's most popular attractions, parks, and restaurants.
 The broad paved path follows the banks of the Hillsborough River and Garrison Channel and is easily accessible to everyone including the disabled, kids, and furry friends.
 There are also many ways to navigate the Riverwalk which accommodates walkers, joggers, and bikers.
 A few of the landmarks you will pass include the Heights Public Market, Waterworks Park, Tampa Museum of Art, Curtis Hixon Park, the Convention Center, the Tampa Bay History Center, and ending just before the new Sparkman Wharf featuring a large lawn, beer garden and outdoor dining options.
-Along the way you will pass interpretive exhibits highlighting Tampa's history and numerous public art exhibits.
-The path is almost 3 miles long, but there are plenty of spots to stop for a rest and grab a drink or a quick bite along the way.
+Along the way, you will pass interpretive exhibits highlighting Tampa's history and numerous public art exhibits.
+The path is almost 3 miles long, but there are plenty of spots to stop for a rest and to grab a drink or a quick bite along the way.